What is Editorial Content?

 - Keeping current and potential customers engaged by creating a blog that focuses on organizational strategies: 5 Tips for Going Beyond the Kondo method, 10 Ways to Organize Your Drawers, etc.

 - Micro-target potential audiences including antique collectors, clothing addicts, and bookworms with social media and blog posts that address their needs (using ad targeting tools and SEO analytics where relevant)

-- Create or sponsor content that explicitly compares/contrasts your approach with that of a competitor
+- Create or sponsor content, like an article, that explicitly compares/contrasts your approach with that of a competitor

 How Should it Sound?